KCErb/lucky-hasura-docker/GUIDE.md

    This setup copies the authorized keys from root to the user so that you can still log in with the same key you were using to log in as root.
 It also adds `lhd` to the docker group.

 2. In the DO droplet, we use `ufw` (Uncomplicated Firewall) and since we'll be serving from this box we'll need to `ufw allow` a couple of ports: 80 and 443.
 You can use `ufw status` to see a list of ports that are allowed.

+    > Note: at the moment, it appears there is a bug in the image and `ufw` is disabled by default.
+If this is the case you'll see `Status inactive` instead of the rules.
+You can still see active rules with `ufw show added` and enable with `ufw enable`.

     2375 and 2376 are used by docker for communication between instances, this is so that you can have droplets participate in the same Docker network.

 3. In your Gitlab repository, provision two Deploy Tokens under `Settings > Repository`.
     1. The first one will be used during CI/CD.
 It must be named `gitlab-deploy-token` and you should select at least the `read_registry` scope.
 You don't need to save the username or token anywhere, this is only used by Gitlab.
 (Read more about deploy token at [docs.gitlab.com/ee/user/project/deploy_tokens/#usage](https://docs.gitlab.com/ee/user/project/deploy_tokens/#usage)).
     2. The second token will be used to log in to the Gitlab Docker registry from your server.
 Give it a meaningful name and (at least) read access to both the registry and the repository.
 We'll save these values in a special `.lhd-env` file in the next step.